bahrus/be-derived/README.md

 The example above also illustrates an additional mechanism for extracting more complex scenarios:  XSLT contained within the template, combined with the [obj-ml](https://github.com/bahrus/obj-ml) custom element.

+What this does in detail:

+1. Applies xslt transform of the contents inside the template with the element specified by Survey parameter.
+2. Invokes an instance of obj-ml web component.
+3. Sets attributes, innerHTML to the output of the transformation.
+4. Uses customElement.upgrade.
+5. Pulls value from obj-ml.
+6. Assigns value to scope.

 ## Last resort -- scripting [TODO]

 For even more complex scenarios, use a script tag instead of a template tag, and specify the deriving function thusly [TODO]: